Clear Springs High School: Academics

 In 2022, U.S. News & World Report ranked the school #240 in Texas and #2602 nationally based on college readiness and state exam scores.

+They have an award-winning computer science program with multiple appearances in Region UIL.

 Fine arts

 Musical theatre

 Clear Springs produces a full-length musical every year which is entered into the Tommy Tune Awards.
 The show is produced and operated across the Choir, Theatre, and Technical Theatre departments.

 Band

 There are three concert ensembles: the Wind Ensemble, Symphonic Band, and Concert Band.
 In the fall, there is a competitive marching band and color guard.
 The Wind Ensemble has twice been recognized by the national Mark of Excellence Award by the National Wind Band Honors project.

 Orchestra

 The Charger Orchestra is a full symphonic orchestra, in collaboration with the Charger Band Program as of the academic year of 2012-2013.
 There are four String groups: Chamber I, Chamber II, Symphony, and Philharmonic.
 For the last several years, the orchestra has received top honors with all of its groups in UIL evaluation.